 - Ingleheart, Jennifer (2011).
 Two Thousand Years of Solitude: Exile After Ovid.
 Classical Presences.
 Oxford: Oxford University Press.

-- Ingleheart, Jennifer (2012).
+- Ingleheart, Jennifer (2019).
 Vates Lesbia: images of Sappho in the poetry of Ovid.
-In Sappho's Roman Reception.
+In Roman Receptions of Sappho.
 Harrison, Stephen. & Thorsen, Thea.
-Trondheim Studies in Greek and Latin.
+Oxford University Press.
+205-225.